juanedflores/Prototyping-Methods-Lab-Website/Arduino/dice_roller/dice_roller.md

 ## If Statements

-Before we can combine both ideas together, we need to introduce something called **if statements**, or **conditional statements**.
+Before we can combine both ideas together, we need to figure out the logic needed to make 6 different things happen depending on the result of `random()`.

+We need to use **if statements**, or **conditional statements**, which were introduced in the `button` example.

-If statements look a little similar to functions:
+**If statements** look a little similar to functions:

 ```c
 if (condition) {